Sleep Disorders Overview for Nursing Triage

 Sleep disorders reflect disruption of normal sleep-physiology-and-stage-architecture through altered arousal control, respiratory instability, abnormal motor activity, or central wakefulness dysregulation.
 The nursing priority is identifying pattern type and escalation threshold rather than making definitive specialist diagnosis.

-Insomnia can be acute or chronic, with chronic patterns linked to broad morbidity risk.
-Parasomnias involve abnormal behaviors during sleep transitions or sleep states.
+Insomnia can be acute or chronic, with chronic patterns linked to broad morbidity risk (for example hypertension, coronary disease, diabetes, mood disorders).
+Parasomnias involve abnormal behaviors during sleep transitions or sleep states and can worsen insomnia through recurrent arousals; sleep deprivation can in turn increase parasomnia frequency.
 Breathing disorders, especially OSA and CSA, repeatedly interrupt oxygenation and restorative sleep.
 Movement disorders and central hypersomnolence syndromes impair both sleep quality and daytime function.

 Classification